Online Art Classes

 At the present time we are obviously unable to come together at exhibitions and events, but I have left some news items below from 2020 to give you an idea of what we normally get up to!!

 Don't forget the learning continues outside the studio!
 Over the coming months there will be plenty of fun events to encourage you to showcase your talents, set new goals, get to know fellow students, and have some craic along the way!

 Details on the following topics are contained below

-Well done to all students who entered the Lions Club Art Exhibition, in Wexford Arts Centre.
+Well done to all students who entered the Lions Club Art Exhibition 2020, in Wexford Arts Centre.
 The standard was higher than ever.
 Putting your artworks 'out there' on public display for the first time can be daunting, but it can also be extremely rewarding.
 And, some of you were rewarded!
-Congratulations to all of you who won prizes, merit awards, special mention from the judges, and to those who sold works.
+Congratulations to all of you who won prizes, merit awards, special mention from the judges and to those who sold works.

-Prize winner Nicky Codd pictured below with his colourful sea scene
+Prize winner Jesse O'Sulivan pictured below with his colourful penguins artwork.

 Mosaic Commission and Irish Times VideoInterview

-After many months of creativity, I installed a newly commissioned mosaic artwork for St Colmcilles Church, Holywood, in December 2016.
+I installed a commissioned mosaic artwork for St Colmcilles Church, Holywood, in December 2016.
 On completing this project I was fortunate enough to be interviewed by the Irish Times in relation to my work.
-This resulted in an article in the Irish Times and a video interview for broadcast.
+This resulted in an article published in the Irish Times and a video interview for broadcast.
 The video and newspaper article can be viewed by clicking on the button below which will take you to the relevant section in Irish Times website.